 Once we returned home to Bideford, life was nothing like it had been a few weeks previously.
 The treatment for Hunter’s cancer was still full-on only now, we have to travel to the RD&E hospital in Exeter for intravenous chemo, lumbar punctures, blood transfusions and, when Hunter’s temperature hits the ‘magic 38′, a few overnight stays until he has fought off an infection.

 But CLIC Sargent are still an ever-present and hugely comforting presence in our new world.
 We met the fantastic Jenny Birch.
 She is our CLIC nurse but oh so much more than that.
 Yes, she does Hunter’s bloods each week either at home or at school, but she is also Hunter’s great pal, and he is her number one fan.
 CLIC Sargent funds Jenny’s work and she has become an important person in our lives.
-She even came to an evening event in her own time, at Hunter’s school, to watch him to a short performance on stage.
+She even came to an evening event in her own time, at Hunter’s school, to watch him onvpndays.com in a short performance on stage.
 Thank you Jenny.

 Heather Rake is another one of CLIC’s angels.
 She is our CLIC social worker and has a small office on the Bramble Unit at Exeter Hospital.